-Startup investment: PwC sees 'Deep Tech' impact - NZ Herald
+Startup investment: PwC sees 'deep tech' impact - NZ Herald

 The startup investment scene should also be buoyed in the second half by the new $300m Elevate fund, which has been recently making its first investments, matched by New Zealand and Australian private funds.

-September saw Elevate, run by Growth Capital Partners (a retooled NZVIF) but $21.5m into a new fund created by Australia's Blackbird Ventures for NZ investments.
+September saw Elevate, run by Growth Capital Partners (a retooled NZVIF) put $21.5m into a new fund created by Australia's Blackbird Ventures for NZ investments.

 And in mid-October, Elevate put $20m into a new $50m fund created by Auckland-based VC outfit Pacific Channel's "Pacific Channel II" fund.